 Here’s part of another infographic developed by nail, fashion, and beauty company CND (Creative Nail Design).
 This “The History of Nails” infographic was created to promote their products and generate excitement for an upcoming New York Fashion Week.

-Ideally, you have an in-house graphics person or team who can help with visual content creation, or maybe you even have some graphic design skills yourself.
-If you don’t, there are a number of convenient tools to help create infographics for cheap.
+Typically, there’s an in-house graphics person or team to help with visual content creation.
+But if you don’t have that option available, there are a number of convenient tools you can leverage to create infographics for cheap.

 Here are a few:

-- Venngage – The limited version is free, but you can sign up for the premium version at $19 per month or $190 per year.
+- Venngage – The limited version is free, but you can sign up for the premium version for $19 per month or $190 per year.

-- Infogram – Similarly, Infogram offers a basic account for free, and the next step up is a Pro account for $19 per month.
+- Infogram – Infogram offers a basic account for free, and the step up is a Pro account for $19 per month.

-- Piktochart – Free to sign up and use basic features, and the Lite account is $15 per month.
+- Piktochart – Creating a free account lets you access all the basic features of Piktochart, , and the Lite account is $15 per month.

 - Canva – Offers a collection of free images and premium images for $1.
 You can also upload your own visual elements.

 Videos offer an incredible ability for customers to really understand your products and your platform, which in turn translates to more conversions and sales.
-Statistics show that consumers can be as much as 85% more likely to purchase a product after a watching a video about it.
+Statistics show that consumers are 85 percent more likely to purchase a product after watching a video about it.

-What are the other benefits of video?
+What are the other benefits of a video?
 Well, it’s more shareable, clickable, captivating, and descriptive than other content types.
-Visitors stay longer on your page and help boost consumer confidence in your brand.
-Not to mention Google and social media platforms like Facebook love it.
+It forces visitors stay longer on your website and help boost consumer confidence in your brand.
+Not to mention Google and social media platforms like Facebook love video-based content.

-Here are some ideas for how to incorporate video into your content creation strategy:
+Here are some ideas on how to incorporate video into your content creation strategy:

 Bellroy is a ‘carry goods’ store that specializes in items like wallets, bags, and cases for things like phones and laptops.
 They use a clever animated slider that visitors can adjust to show how their wallets fill up versus a traditional, bulky wallet.

-Nike’s 360 Fit system offers a tool for women to enter their measurements for help finding the perfect-sized sports bra.
-This includes a video series of mini tutorials that helps them accurately record their measurements.
+Nike’s 360 Fit system offers a tool for women to enter their measurements for finding the perfect-sized sports bra.
+This includes a video series of mini-tutorials that help them accurately record their measurements.

-Brickfielder, a UK-based golf apparel company, uses a sophisticated scrolling and swiping tool that allows customers to learn about their clothing’s technology as they explore the product.
+Brickfielder, a UK-based golf apparel company, uses a sophisticated scrolling and swiping tool that allows customers to learn about their apparel’s features as they explore the product.

 Ebooks & Guides

 In an ecommerce setting, ebooks and guides might function best as an accent to the product.
-Generally speaking, you might consider an ebook to be a longer, more detailed guide.
+Generally speaking, you might consider an ebook to be a longer, more detailed guide on a specific subject.

 - A fashion or beauty brand can release an ebook or guide for the year’s hottest trends